astrophena/tools/README.md

 This repository holds personal tools:

+- Audiorenamer traverses a directory and renames music tracks based on their metadata.
 - Cmdtop displays the top of most used commands in bash history.
 - Dupfind finds duplicate files in a directory.
 - Renamer renames files sequentially.